faraaz-inc/health-core/README.md

 ## Troubleshooting

+- Start PostgreSQL and make sure it is reachable before starting `patient-service`.
 - Start `billing-service` before creating patients.
 - If `patient-service` cannot connect to billing, check `BILLING_SERVICE_ADDRESS` and `BILLING_SERVICE_GRPC_PORT`.
-- If you switch to a database other than the default embedded setup, make sure the Spring datasource environment variables are present.
+- If you switch to a different PostgreSQL container name, database name, or credentials, update the `SPRING_DATASOURCE_*` environment variables to match.

 ## Summary